jcm0905/CS544/README.md

 This project runs a simple file transfer application using the QUIC protocol in Python with the 'aioquic' library.

-NOTE: This project was tested on Windows 11 using Windows Subsystem for Linux (WSL)
+NOTE: This project was tested on Windows 11 using Windows Subsystem for Linux (WSL) with the `bash` shell.

 ## Software Requirements

+- Linux/Unix using the `bash` shell
-- Python 3.10 or higher
+- Python 3.10 or higher (with `pip`)
-- Access to a Linux/Unix terminal
+- Other software requirements are located here: https://github.com/jcm0905/CS544/blob/main/FTPQUIC/requirements.txt

 ## Setup
 1. Clone the repository: